 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!

 Here’s what you will need to make this Chocolate Peanut Butter Pretzel Pie:

 - Chocolate chips – you can use any type, I like using semi-sweet

 - Peanut butter (of course!).
 You need to use “regular” peanut butter to get the right texture (i.e. not natural peanut butter, where the only ingredients are peanut butter and salt).

 - Pretzels – any shape you like!
-I measured the pretzels you need for the crust by weight to account for variances in the pretzel size and shape.
+The pretzels for the crust are measured by weight to account for variances in the pretzel size and shape.
 I used sticks, because I like the look of the shards of pretzel garnishing the top.
-I just would avoid using pretzels that are oversized; stick to regular-sized sticks, knots, squares, etc.
+Just avoid using pretzels that are oversized; stick to regular-sized sticks, knots, squares, etc.

 - Powdered sugar (for the fillings) and granulated sugar (for the crust; if you use powdered sugar for the crust it makes it too dry.
 I made this mistake before!)

 - Cream cheese

 How to Make Chocolate Peanut Butter Pretzel Pie